 - You have a broken windshield or just an old one, and you want to transfer it to a new one.

 Or you are like me and want to remove it to get that perfect cleaning and detailing for every other car meet.
 Because, you know, every small detail counts and the inspection sticker looks ugly and has to go when you want to showcase your insane build.
+You can check how to remove dealer stickers.

 How to Remove Inspection Sticker from Windshield to Reuse